If you let it, Love will show you who you really are.

 Michael reached up and opened the blinds.
 Then he adjusted his pillow, stretched out his long legs under the sheet, and let out a yawn.
 Leaning on his raised arm, he grinned.
 “Good morning.”

 “Yes, well, good morning.”
-Keeping her arms tucked to her sides, she managed to get the t-shirt out of the drawer without compromising her limited modesty.
+Keeping her elbows tucked to her sides, she managed to get the t-shirt out of the drawer without compromising her limited modesty.

-Michael scratched his fingers through his hair.
+Michael scraped his fingers through his hair.
 “I thought for a minute I was dreaming.”
-When she turned around, he slowly moved from her face to her middle, from her middle back up to her face.
+He slowly moved from her face to her middle, from her middle up to her face.
 “No, you’re definitely real.”

 Charlee frowned.
 “Why didn’t you make some noise or something?”
 She shifted her shoulders.
 “I think it’s highly rude to lurk.”

-For show, Michael yawned again while he enjoyed her simmering temper that gave off the punch of strong caffeine.
+Michael yawned again for show, enjoying her simmering temper that gave off the punch of strong caffeine.
 “You didn’t give me a chance.
 Just walked in here and—whoop—then all you had on was skin.
 Unfortunately, I only saw your back.”
-He eyed what he could see of her front again.
+He eyed what he could see of her front now.
 “You make a great tease.”

-“I know.
-I heard.
+“I heard.
 Good thing he has today to recover before we fly to England tomorrow.
 I warned him about drinking too much last night, but he wouldn’t listen.”

-“How about you?
-Are you all packed and ready to go?”
+“How about you?”
+Michael asked.
+“All packed and ready to go?”

 “Are you kidding?” she replied, inching toward the door.
 She needed to get out of here.
-“I’ve been packed and ready for three days.”
+“I’ve been packed and ready for three days.
+It’s hard to plan, though, since I don’t know where I’ll be living long-term.”
 Almost to the hall, she turned.
-“Go back to sleep.”

 “Wait,” Michael said, sitting forward.
 He motioned with his hand.
-“Come here for a minute, will you?”
+“Come here.”

 Charlee laughed at his goofy honesty.
-“Well, knock yourself out, but I don’t think you’re going to like me much this morning.”
+“Well, knock yourself out, but I doubt you’re going to like me much this morning.”
 Lifting her arm, she smelled herself.
 “Mmm, Eau de vomit.”

-Michael reached out and snatched her wrist, watching her smile fade, replaced by a new look in her eye.
+Michael snatched her wrist, watching her smile fade, replaced by a new look in her eye.
 He was turning her on.
 Slowly, he urged her forward.
 “Let me be the judge.”
-When he rasied her wrist to his nose, surprise slammed into him, and he shot his eyes to hers.
+When he raised it to his nose, surprise slammed into him, and he shot his eyes to hers.
 He was almost sure, but he wasn’t positive, thanks to the faint scent of barf.
 “What is that?”

 He took another whiff.
 “No, I mean you smell like mine.”